-This is the final course that completes the student's curriculum for the Graphic /Web Design, and the Computer Information capabilities in preparation for the workforce.
-This course has two tracks: Design and Technical.
-The Design track deals with the dynamics involved in the preparation of a highly professional and competitive portfolio for interviewing purposes.
+This is the final course that completes the student's curriculum for the Graphic /Web Design, and the Computer Information classes and demonstrate their capabilities in preparation for the workforce.
+This course has two tracks: Design and dynamics involved in the preparation of a highly professional and competitive portfolio for interviewing purposes.
 Discussion and analysis of student work under consideration for portfolio inclusion is emphasized.
 The Technical track provides students with experience in training and supporting end users, techniques for developing and delivering training modules, and strategies for providing on-going technical support.
 Emphasis is on problem solving, such as debugging, troubleshooting and interaction with users.
 Both tracks will prepare and take a certification (geared toward their track), acquire firsthand experience by completing an internship, and study interviewing techniques including preparation of an appropriate resume, personal letterhead, and and appropriate methods used for contacting potential employers, personal dress, and attitudes relating to the interview presentation process.

 Technology degrees.
-Students will pull together what they have learned in their previous classes and demonstrate their
+Students will pull together what they have learned in their previous